brymer-meneses/Subaybay/docs/src/maintenance/redeployment.md

 git pull
 ```

-3. Everything in the makefile should be Start the deployment by running:
+3. Everything in the Makefile should be set up.
+The deployment can be started by running:

 ```terminal
 make start